OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/VariablesFieldsAndParameters.rst

 “missing return statement”, which is confusing since there are already two of them.
 But hopefully you will know what it means.

+Again, if you run into difficulties, often an easy answer is to change the structure of the method so that there is only a single ``return`` statement at the very end of the method.

 Using the Results of a Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~